 We place orders every four weeks from several vendors.
 Our main vendor is United Natural Foods, a distributor of certified organic and natural products.
 We order fresh, frozen and grocery items as well as cleaning supplies, clothing, personal items and supplements among many other selections.
 A price list, published each month, is available online to each of our members.
 Orders are placed online on a special web-based ordering system.
 We also order organic produce and other farm-based goods from Crown of Maine.
 Bissons Meats in Topsham provides us with the highest quality natural meats, dairy products and eggs that have never been treated with hormones or antibiotics and come from local farms.

-Several times a year, we also order from Frontier Wholesale and from local vendors such as a scallop fisherman, maple syrup farm, butter producer and of course, our famous organic wild blueberries.
+We also order from Frontier Wholesale and from local vendors such as Frenchies Pine Products, Crossroads Coffees, and of course, our famous organic wild blueberries.
 Members may order individual items for some products; others are ordered by the case, or cases are split between members.
 Our online ordering system is an easy way to split cases between two or many members.
 We also have a Surplus table available at our delivery (breakdown) so members can see and try products.
 Our aim is to support local business whenever possible.

 Food Co-op Members